SMAPPNYU/smappdragon/README.md

 The `bson` folder contains two bson files on which to run tests.
 One if a valid.bson file with tweets that have properly formatted fields.
 Another is an sketchy.bson file that has tweets with strange fields, missing fields, etc.

-##test_mongo_collection.py

-Tests the MongoCollection class.
-Tests the count, containing, since, until, and a daterange query.

 ##collection

 classes for interfacing with a mongodb database of tweets